mitchellnel/resolution/server/README.md

 # API Documentation

-Every resolution in the database is uniquely keyed by its case-sensitive title.
-This means that no two resolutions belonging to the same user can have the same title.
+Every resolution in the database is uniquely keyed by the Firebase Realtime Database service.
+This key is generated when the resolution is pushed to the database.

+These keys are received by the client when reading resolutions, and must be passed to the `/api/update-resolution` or `/api/delete-resolution` endpoints in order to utilise their functionality.

 ## Endpoints